alexferl/flask-simpleldap/docs/index.rst

 (0.9 or later) and python-ldap.
 Flask-SimpleLDAP is compatible with and tested on Python 2.6 and 2.7.

-Next, add a :class:`LDAP` to your code and at least the three required configuration options:
+Next, add a :class:`~flask_simpleldap.LDAP` to your code and at least the three required configuration options:

 .. code-block:: python